unfaa3/hand-eye-calibration/README.md

 - **publish** the result of the calibration procedure as a `tf` transform at each subsequent system startup,
 - (optional) automatically **move** a robot around a starting pose via `MoveIt!` to acquire the samples.

-The intended result is to make it easy and straightforward to perform the calibration, and to keep it up-to-date throughout the system.
-Two launch files are provided to be run, respectively to perform the calibration and check its result.
-A further launch file can be integrated into your own launch files, to make use of the result of the calibration in a transparent way: if the calibration is performed again, the updated result will be used without further action required.

-You can try out this software in a simulator, through the [easy_handeye_demo package](https://github.com/marcoesposito1988/easy_handeye_demo).
-This package also serves as an example for integrating `easy_handeye` into your own launch scripts.

-**NOTE:** a (development) ROS2 version of this package is available [here](https://github.com/marcoesposito1988/easy_handeye2)

-## News
-- version 0.4.3
-    - documentation and bug fixes
-- version 0.4.2
-    - fixes for the freehand robot movement scenario
-- version 0.4.1
-    - fixed a bug that prevented loading and publishing the calibration - thanks to @lyh458!
-- version 0.4.0
-    - switched to OpenCV as a backend for the algorithm implementation
-    - added UI element to pick the calibration algorithm (Tsai-Lenz, Park, Horaud, Andreff, Daniilidis)
-- version 0.3.1
-    - restored compatibility with Melodic and Kinetic along with Noetic
-- version 0.3.0
-    - ROS Noetic compatibility
-    - added "evaluator" GUI to evaluate the accuracy of the calibration while running `check_calibration.launch`

 ## Use Cases